thephpleague/flysystem/v2/design-considerations.md

 act more like key-value stores.
 This causes Flysystem to have to make a choice.
 Either every cloud storage will have to create directories, or directories do not _have to be created_ for any of them.
-Flysystem choose to do that latter.
-Directories are second grade citizen within the package.
+Flysystem chose to do the latter.
+Directories are second grade citizens within the package.

 This means a couple of things: